 The matter of sealed minutes is complicated by the fact that the vote to seal them generally takes place before they even exist.
-The next step, of course, is for the person responsible for the minutes to prepare a draft and keep them in a secure location.
+The next step, of course, is for the person responsible for the minutes to prepare a F. Review by new board members?
+Former board members? draft and keep them in a secure location.